paroi-tech/typeonly/typeonly/README.md

 ```

 This kind of code is not ideal.
 There is an [issue](https://github.com/microsoft/TypeScript/issues/3628) on Github related to this subject, and the TypeScript team is not ready to provide a solution.

-## Why a new language?

-TypeOnly is a new language but not a new syntax.
-TypeOnly aims to be and remain a strict subset of TypeScript: any code that compiles with TypeOnly will also compile with TypeScript.
-It is the "pure typing" part of TypeScript: only `interface` and `type` definitions.

 The TypeOnly parser is implemented from scratch and does not require TypeScript as a dependency.
 It can be used outside a TypeScript project, such as in a JavaScript project, or to validate JSON data with a command line tool.